The pros and cons of opening a money market account

 One of the best ways to the think through whether a particular account is right for you (or any life decision, for that matter) is putting together a pros and cons list.
 Let’s look through the pros and cons of money market accounts so you can determine if they have a place in your financial picture.

 Potentially higher interest rates: Compared to a savings account or checking account, money market accounts can often offer slightly higher interest rates.
-The average money market interest rate is 0.07% APY, according to the Federal Deposit Interest Corporation (FDIC).

 Check writing options: Unlike a traditional savings account, you can use a money market account to write checks.